About: Osteoarthritis is a painful condition in which the shock absorbing cartilage which cushions the joints wears down and is eventually lost.

 Cats of any breed can develop osteoarthritis, however, some breeds are more prone to developing osteoarthritis, these include Maine Coons who are more prone to developing hip dysplasia and Scottish Folds due to bone and cartilage abnormalities.

-Arthritis can occur in cats of any age, however, it is much more common in senior cats (particularly cats over 12 years), obese cats and/or cats who have had fractures in the past.
+Arthritis can occur in cats of any age, however, it is much more common in senior cats.
+One study of 100 cats over the age of 12 found 90% of the cats had radiographic evidence of arthritis.
+Obese cats and/or cats who have had fractures in the past are also at greater risk.

 There are a number of other contributing factors, including: